siddhantgoel/tornado-sqlalchemy/docs/index.rst

 .. role:: strike
     :class: strike

-It seems like we should first answer the question - why does this library exist in the first place?
-What problems/use-cases is it tackling?
+This library handles the following problems/use-cases -

 - **Boilerplate** - Tornado does not bundle code to handle database connections.
   That's fine, because it's not in the business of writing database code anyway.
-  Everyone ends up writing their own code.
-Code to establish database connections, initialize engines, get/teardown sessions, and so on.
+  Everyone ends up writing their own code - code to establish database connections, initialize engines, get/teardown sessions, and so on.

 - **Asynchronous query execution** - ORMs are `poorly suited for explicit